rugbyprof/5143-Operating-Systems/Assignments/04-P02/README.md

 ### System "Liveness"

-Your system much fullfill the liveness property.
+Your system must fulfill the liveness property.

 Several forms of **liveness** are recognized.
 The following ones are defined in terms of a multi-process system that has a critical section, protected by some mutual exclusion (mutex) device.
 All processes are assumed to correctly use the mutex; progress is defined as finishing execution of the critical section.

 - Freedom from **deadlock** is a form of liveness, although a weak one.
 Consider a system with multiple processes and a single critical section, protected by some mutual exclusion device.
 Such a system is said to be deadlock-free if, when a group of processes is competing for access to the critical section at some point in time, then some process eventually makes progress at a later point in time.
 That process need not belong to the aforementioned group; it might have gained access at an earlier or even later moment.

 - Freedom from **starvation** (or "finite bypass") is a stronger liveness guarantee than deadlock-freedom.
 It states that all processes vying for access to the critical region eventually make progress. `Any starvation-free system is also deadlock-free`.

 - Stronger still is the requirement of **bounded bypass**.
 This means that, if `n` processes are competing for access to the critical region, then each process makes progress after being bypassed at most `f(n)` times by other processes for some function `f` <sup>[1]</sup>.

 ### Assignment